 Emmanuel Faith Community Church is an "elder led" and directed church.
 Our elder board members are elected each year at an annual meeting of the church body.
-EFCC held its latest Annual Meeting on Sunday, April 24, 2016.
-For results from the most recent election click here.
+EFCC held its latest Annual Meeting on Sunday, April 30, 2017.
+For results from the most recent election click here (or see below).

 Links for more information: